Style Guide

 Links to intranet (local) files

-You can link to a file system by including the prefix 'file:///' (for Internet Explorer at least).
+Not all browsers will follow such links (some Internet Explorer versions reportedly follow them).
+You can link to a file system by including the prefix 'file:///'.
 So file:///S:\ProjPlan.mpp and [[Shared S drive->file:///S:\]] are both valid links.
-On a Windows file system you may want to use network locations (eg \\server1\rootdirectory\subdirectory) rather than drive letters which may not be consistent across all users.
-Not all browsers will follow such links.
+On a Windows file system you may want to use network locations (eg file:///\\server1\rootdirectory\subdirectory) rather than drive letters which may not be consistent across all users.
+Not all browsers will follow such links, Internet Explorer does allow them.

 Link characteristics